wonlewis/scrape_fairprice/README.md

 ## Purpose

-This is a docker container to automatically scrape prices and items from online supermarkets.
+This is a docker container to automatically download prices and items from online supermarkets.
 The scraping engine is powered by Scrapy, and uses Apscheduler for scheduling.
-The container is designed to be hosted on an instane such as AWS EC2, and the scraped data can be stored on a dedicated database such as AWS RDS postgresql.
+The container is designed to be hosted on an instance such as AWS EC2, and the scraped data can be stored on a dedicated database such as AWS RDS postgresql.

+Credits to this [article](https://medium.com/@lminhkhoa/how-to-build-a-fully-automated-web-scraping-pipeline-for-dashboard-742b6dce9f0f) by Khoa Le on Medium for reference.

 ## How to use